Two can play at that game: constraining the role of supernova and AGN feedback in dwarf galaxies with cosmological zoom-in simulations: Discussion

 \subsection{ISM model}

 In addition to refining the modelling of BH physics, it will also be very important to improve the modelling of the ISM to accurately estimate AGN activity and its impact.
-In particular, capturing the cold, dense phase of the ISM could boost BH accretion rates and enhance the impact of AGN feedback as the gas is very likely much ``puffier'' with the eEOS model from \citet{springel_cosmological_2003}.
-On the other hand, multi-phase ISM models would also likely lead to more spatially concentrated star formation and stellar feedback which could be more efficient at ejecting the gas from the central region.

-So whilst the explicit modelling of the cold gas phase may enhance AGN activity, the inclusion of localised stellar feedback could suppress BH accretion rates.
+In particular, capturing the cold, dense phase of the ISM could boost BH accretion rates \citep[provided that the BH can accrete these cold gas clumps rather than residing in a hot cavity, with a resolved multi-phase ISM leading to highly variable accretion rates, see e.g.][]{gabor_simulations_2013,angles-alcazar_cosmological_2021,sivasankaran_simulations_2022} and enhance the impact of AGN feedback as the gas is very likely much ``puffier'' with the eEOS model from \citet{springel_cosmological_2003}.
+On the other hand, multi-phase ISM models would also likely lead to more spatially concentrated star formation and stellar feedback which could be more efficient at ejecting the gas from the central region \citep[e.g.][]{angles-alcazar_black_2017,habouzit_blossoms_2017,trebitsch_escape_2018,hopkins_why_2022}.
+So whilst the explicit modelling of the cold gas phase may enhance AGN activity (and its variability), the inclusion of localised stellar feedback could suppress BH accretion rates.
 Hence the effect of moving towards more sophisticated star formation and stellar feedback models is not obvious and has to be explored.

+The AGN efficiency may also be hampered by a resolved multiphase ISM, with dense gas clumps potentially resistant to AGN feedback and the hot gas escaping along the polar regions without significantly affecting star formation in the galaxy \citep[e.g.][]{gabor_active_2014,bourne_resolution_2015,koudmani_fast_2019,torrey_impact_2020}.

 Localised stellar feedback coupled with a multi-phase ISM may also significantly alter the properties of SN-driven outflows.
 Indeed, the differences between the SN- and AGN-driven outflow are likely amplified by the Illustris/\fable \ galactic wind model.
 Even with \fable's modifications to the thermal content of wind particles, galactic winds produced by this scheme are still comparatively cold as the hydro-decoupled wind scheme does not allow for the simultaneous generation of a hot, fast phase with low mass loading and a cold, slow, high mass-loaded phase.
 In principle, the former phase could be accelerating out of the halo while the latter is a fountain flow, all in the same galaxy, which is not possible with the galactic wind model employed here.